matchu/2021/README.md

 it to use `npm test` and include our custom settings!
 This also lets you debug your tests in VS Code, which can be really nice for figuring out what's wrong!

+To make auto-complete work better in `.test.js` files, I added `@types/jest` as a dev dependency in `package.json`.
+This tells VS Code to expect `test` and `describe` and such to exist as global functions, instead of trying to auto-complete them as weird stuff from the JS standard library 😳

 I'm also running a Prettier extension, to auto-format the code every time I save.
 Not a big deal, just cozy for me!